thezochko/simple-cron/README.md

 ```

 What you call it on the host site we dont care about.
-But we need to have a file "cronjobs.txt" or files "conjob.txt cronjob.txt etc" where all of your cronjobs are listed.
+But we need to have a file "cronjobs.txt" (or whatever you call it) where all of your cronjobs are listed.

 ```
 * * * * echo "example cronjob" >> /cronjob_lob1.txt 2>&1